DeadSquirrel01/carliv_touch_recovery_new/README.md

 **Carliv Touch Recovery**

-- version 5.2 is for Lollipop (cm 12.1).
+- version 5.2 is for Lollipop (cm 12.1 or aicp lp-5.1).
 The version starting number is related to android version.

 This is a CWM based recovery and I did put up some work to update it to lollipop (cm 12.1) after official cwm development stopped at kitkat.
-It works with *LOLLIPOP* kernels and it builds with cm 12.1.
+It works with *LOLLIPOP* kernels and it builds with cm 12.1 or aicp lp-5.1.
 For gui I ported [PhilZ Recovery](http://forum.xda-developers.com/showthread.php?t=2201860) full touch module.
 Because the vold in cm 12.1 doesn't support cwm anymore I had to use the old *fstab1* type for functionality, although for building reason a valid recovery.fstab should be provided in device tree.
 In the last part there are some building hints to make it clear for those who want to try building it.